-Child Tax Credit for 2022
+Child Tax Credit

 - Biological child, child lawfully placed for legal adoption, adopted child, stepchild, foster child, descendant of your child

-- Brother or sister, half brother or half sister, stepbrother or stepsister, child of your brother or sister, child of your half brother or half sister, child of your stepbrother or stepsister, other descendant of your brother or sister, other descendant of your half brother or half sister, other descendant of your stepbrother or stepsister
+- Brother or sister, half-brother or half-sister, stepbrother or stepsister, child of your brother or sister, child of your half-brother or half-sister, child of your stepbrother or stepsister, other descendant of your brother or sister, other descendant of your half-brother or half-sister, other descendant of your stepbrother or stepsister

 - Parent, grandparent, other direct ancestor, stepparent, foster parent, brother or sister of your parent, son-in-law or daughter-in-law, father-in-law or mother-in-law, brother-in-law or sister-in-law